 Where organisations struggle to get their MRO strategy across there is a problem with off-contract or ‘maverick’ spend from the frontline stakeholders.
 This was a recurring theme for the panel.
 Hugo Barbier explains: “It was a real challenge because when you come to a site the engineers prefer to work with the local vendor who’s got the reactivity, got the stock ¬– and they can just walk across the road and buy whatever they need from them.

 “But when that happens we don’t have the spend visibility or know what we are buying,” he adds.
 “By consolidating our business it’s possible to have a better spend visibility – and when you have a better spend visibility you can actually drive your procurement strategy.”

-Cadent is also trying to reduce off-contract spend in its organisation.
+Cadent also tried to reduce off-contract spend in its organisation.
 “We have a well-defined contract and contractor model, but what we do find with MRO is a need to have items at short notice in case equipment has broken down,” says Woolley.
-“We have had issues with maverick spend historically, not intentionally but because necessity tends to mean that rather than using our contracted channels they have called into a local tool stockist, bought something and then expensed it or raised a retrospective purchase order.
+“We had mavericks - not so much intentional mavericks - but necessity tends to mean that rather than using our contracted channels they would call into a local tool stockist, bought something and then expensed it or raised a retrospective purchase order.
 This area has and continues to improve with our guidance.

 “We’re also now hearing references to Google and eBay – I had a recent example where the engineer said, ‘I looked on the internet and I can find it for a pound cheaper,’” adds Woolley.
 “It’s that lack of understanding that it’s a pound cheaper on the purchase price, but if you go ahead and buy it, you won’t have the correct terms in place, we don’t know about the warranty and the part might be counterfeit and fail.”